open-sauced/docs/docs/contributing/fetching-data-from-github.md

 The repo [open-sauced/goals-template](https://github.com/open-sauced/goals-template) is used as a template repo to generate the user's `open-sauced-goals` repo.

+**data.json**
+The Open Sauced goal data in this list is populatated using the [goals-caching.yml](https://github.com/open-sauced/actions/blob/main/goals-caching/update-open-sauced-goals-cache.js).
+Each opened issue in the goals repo full name is stored along with star, forks, and issues count.
+This is needed for rendering the user's open sauced dashboard.

+**stars.json**
+The Open Sauced recommendation data is stored using the logged in user's starred repositories.
+This data is accessible via the GitHub API and stored publically in goals repo for easy rendering.
+The list is populatated using the [goals-caching.yml](https://github.com/open-sauced/actions/blob/main/goals-caching/update-open-sauced-goals-cache.js). _Plans are being developed to power platform wide recommendations using this data, this is pending the reviewing of the GitHub TOCs_.

 ## Use of API in Components

 The following table shows which components (`src/components/*.js`) use which API functions (`src/lib/apiGraphQL.js', 'src/lib/persistedGraphQL.js`), and what they do.